-Olivier Telle, senior visiting fellow at the CPR, is an urban health geographer at Centre National de la Recherche Française (CNRS), UMR Géographie-cite (Paris-Sorbonne).
-He is currently associated to Sci Fi 2 project in which he is developing a research on diseases geography in Delhi (Dengue, Chikungunya and Diarrheal diseases).
+Olivier Telle, Visiting Fellow at CPR, is an urban health geographer at Centre National de la Recherche Francaise (CNRS), UMR Geographie-cite (Paris-Sorbonne).
+He is currently associated with the Sci Fi 2 project in which he is developing research on disease geography in Delhi (Dengue, Chikungunya and Diarrheal diseases).

-The general aim of his research is to better understand how socio-spatial dynamics of cities are connected to epidemic diffusion, in India (Delhi), as well as Asia (Vientiane, Bangkok).
-By integrating human mobility, socio-economic and governance disparities, Olivier aims to reduce disease diffusion within and between cities.
+The aim of his research is to better understand how socio-spatial dynamics of cities are connected to epidemic diffusion in India (Delhi), as well as Asia (Vientiane, Bangkok).
+By integrating human mobility, socio-economic, and governance disparities, Olivier aims to reduce disease diffusion within and between cities.
 He is particularly interested in reconnecting sanitation with urban health.

 Before being recruited by CNRS, Olivier conducted a 3 years postdoc at Institut Pasteur Paris (Functionnal Genetic of Infectious Diseases).